e-clawson/bridgehouse-project/README.md

 You must complete ALL other requirements to receive credit for this section; however, this extra credit will not be included if you have already received the maximum 100% grade.
 The extra credit can only offset points lost elsewhere.

 - (5%) Extra Credit
     - Adhere to Agile principles and the Scrum framework.
 Perform stand-up sessions (with an instructor) when possible.
-(1%)
+(1%) (x)
     - Successfully track your project using a software similar to Jira.
-(1%)
+(1%) (used github projects - https://github.com/users/e-clawson/projects/3/views/1)
     - Build your application primarily with TypeScript.
 (3%)